amikael/HELFI/README.md

 1. Morphological parsing and lemmatization of the Nestle 1904 edition made by Dr. Ulrik Sandborg-Petersen of Emergence Consult and Aalborg University, Denmark, and released into the **public domain**.
 Available at https://github.com/biblicalhumanities/Nestle1904.

-## Indication of Changes Made to the Public Domain Resources
+## Indication of changes made to the public domain resources

-### Changes to the Finnish 1933/1938 Translation
+### Changes to the Finnish 1933/1938 translation

 Since 3,000 typographical mutations between the available printed and electronic copies of the translation were detected in 1996, the HELFI corpus contains the text curated by Anssi Yli-Jyrä in the Finnish Analytical Bible Concordance Project in 1996.
 We are planning to review this work by consulting the physical master copy of the Finnish translation.
 This is available at the National Archives of Finland, but no direct digital copies of the translation manuscript is known.